KDD-OpenSource/fexum/README.md

 # FEXUM
-_Framework for Exploring and Understanding Multivariate Correlations Edit_
+_Framework for Exploring and Understanding Multivariate Correlations_

 This repository contains the backend of our big data framework for exploring and understanding:
 - Feature selection